Hyde Amendment: Crenshaw Amendment (2025)

-The Crenshaw Amendment, was a legislative provision introduced by Republican Rep. Dan Crenshaw of Texas, which took the same approach as the Hyde Amendment, but with gender transition procedures.
+The Crenshaw Amendment was a legislative provision introduced by Republican Rep. Dan Crenshaw of Texas which took the same approach as the Hyde Amendment, but with gender transition procedures.
 Dubbed "the new Hyde Amendment" by Crenshaw, it would have prohibited the use of Federal funds in Medicaid, the Children's Health Insurance Program (CHIP) and the Affordable Care Act from paying "for specified gender transition procedures" for both children and adults alike.
 The provision would have defined these procedures to mean "those that are intended to change the body of an individual to no longer correspond to the individual's biological sex (male or female), including specified surgeries, implants, and medications (e.g., hormones)," and exclude "procedures that are provided to an individual under the age of 18 with the consent of a parent or legal guardian and that are intended to (1) rectify early puberty, genetic disorders, or chromosomal abnormalities; (2) reverse prior gender transition procedures; or (3) prevent imminent death or impairment of a major bodily function."
 This legislation was included in the One Big Beautiful Bill Act as passed by the House of Representatives on May 22, 2025.
 On June 26, 2025, the Senate Parliamentarian ruled that the amendment violated the Byrd Rule, meaning that it would need to get 60 votes in the Senate in order to remain in the bill.
 Instead of bringing it up for a vote, Senate Republicans chose to remove the Crenshaw Amendment from the final bill entirely, shortly before voting to pass the final bill.
-If it had passed, this amendment would have taken effect in 2027.
+If it had passed, the amendment would have taken effect in 2027.
 In the aftermath of the One Big Beautiful Bill Act, the Trump Administration took administrative action to prevent Medicaid from paying "for specified sex trait modification" for children in Medicaid starting in 2026.